 - International financing from MKB - Anti-crisis campaign for cash and settlement service - Online currency conversion.
 Protection against currency and interest rate risks - Cash management and international financing: solutions that yield results - Factoring products from MKB.
-Agency scheme for the provision of financial services, express product - Factoring store clients halfway and agree on more comfortable conditions for servicing credit obligations and settlement operations in order to alleviate the difficult circumstances that many have faced.
+Agency scheme for the provision of financial services, express product - Factoring store

+As part of supporting our clients at this difficult time, it is especially important to meet our clients halfway and agree on more comfortable conditions for servicing credit obligations and settlement operations in order to alleviate the difficult circumstances that many have faced.
 So, the products for the small and medium-sized business (SME) segment were improved in 2020, including service packages, corporate cards, and services within the framework of foreign economic activity (FEA).